alalfakawma/wtimer/README.md

 ## ⏱ WTimer (Work Timer)

-This is an app build with ReactJS for recording time when you are working, for eg. On a freelance project.
-I came up with this site as most of the sites are not up to my liking and I have pretty much created this to cater for my needs, but I will share it to the whole world as I love open source.
+This is an app built with ReactJS for recording time when you are working, for eg. On a freelance project.
+I came up with this site as most of the sites are not up to my liking and I have pretty much created this to cater to my needs.

 ### Future Additions